 - While the Epcot International Flower and Garden Festival is a special event, you do not need a special ticket to attend.
 You can see all of the gardens and topiaries during this event for the cost of your regular Park ticket.
 A select few experiences require a separate purchase or a separate admission fee (like some of the cooking demonstrations).

-- I recommend purchasing Walt Disney World discount tickets from my partner at Get Away Today.
+- I recommend purchasing Walt Disney World discount ticket packages from my partner at Get Away Today.

 Festival Highlight – Disney Character Topiaries